Last Updated: 7/12/21 | July 12th, 2021

 17. Empire State Building

 This historic landmark stands 1,453-feet (443m).
 It was completed in 1931 and the 1930s art deco interior of this building is absolutely beautiful.
 It’s one of the most iconic buildings in the city and you can get a real feel for how densely populated New York is as you take in the view.
 Get here early (or during lunchtime) to avoid the lines and tour groups.

 350 5th Avenue, Midtown, +1 212 736 3100, esbnyc.com.
 Observation deck open daily from 1pm-10pm.
 Admission is $42 USD.

 You can’t go to New York City, the theater capital of the world, without seeing a show.
 Current highlights and my favorites include:

 - Come From Away

-You can find discounted theater tickets at the TKTS offices around the city (Times Square, South Street Seaport, and downtown Brooklyn) for shows that day.
-They also have an app where you can see what they offer too!
-Expect to spend at least $100.
+Ticket prices vary greatly by show.
+However, you can find discounted theater tickets at the TKTS offices around the city (Times Square, South Street Seaport, and downtown Brooklyn) for shows that day.
+They also have an app where you can see what they offer too.
+Expect to spend at least $75-95 USD.

 19. The Cloisters